 How can you overcome a weight-loss plateau?

-When you reach a plateau, you may have lost all of the weight you will on your current diet and exercise plan.
-Ask yourself if you're satisfied with your current weight or if you want to lose more, in which case you'll need to adjust your weight-loss program.
+When you reach a plateau, you may have lost all of the weight you will lose on your current diet and exercise plan.
+Ask yourself if you're satisfied with your current weight or if you want to lose more.
+If you want to lose more weight, you'll need to adjust your weight-loss program.

 If you're committed to losing more weight, try these tips for getting past the plateau:

 - Reassess your habits.
 Look back at your food and activity records.
-Make sure you haven't loosened the rules, letting yourself get by with larger portions or less exercise.
-One study found that off-and-on loosening of rules contributed to plateaus.
+Make sure you haven't loosened the rules.
+For example, look at whether you've been having larger portions, eating more processed foods or getting less exercise.
+Research suggests that off-and-on loosening of rules contributes to plateaus.

 - Cut more calories.
-Further cut your daily calories by 200 — provided this doesn't put you below 1,200 calories.
+Further cut your daily calories, provided this doesn't put you below 1,200 calories.
 Fewer than 1,200 calories a day may not be enough to keep you from constant hunger, which increases your risk of overeating.

 Don't let a weight-loss plateau lead to an avalanche

-If your efforts to get past a weight-loss plateau aren't working, talk with your doctor or a dietitian about other tactics to try.
+If your efforts to get past a weight-loss plateau aren't working, talk with your health care provider or a registered dietitian about other tactics to try.
 If you can't further decrease the calories you eat or increase your physical activity, you may want to revisit your weight-loss goal.
 Appreciate the weight you've lost.
 Maybe the number you're striving for is unrealistic for you.

 Because you've already improved your diet and increased your exercise, you've already improved your health.
 If you're overweight or obese, even modest weight loss improves chronic health conditions related to being overweight.

-Whatever you do, don't give up and revert to your old eating and exercise habits.
+Whatever you do, don't give up and go back to your old eating and exercise habits.
 That may cause you to regain the weight you've lost.
 Celebrate your success and continue your efforts to maintain your weight loss.